kbaseIncubator/relation_engine_incubator/README.md

   * Optionally, create a merge edge provider
 * Create an instance of the `ArangoBatchTimeTravellingDB` class.
 This class is located in `relation_engine/batchload/time_travelling_database.py`
-  * The default vertex collection **MUST** be specified.
-All nodes will be saved to this collection.
-    * The delta loader does not support multiple node collections per graph.
   * If not using the `_collection` field to specify the collection to which an edge belongs for all edges, the default edge collection **MUST** be specified.
 If the `_collection` field is missing for an edge, the default edge collection will be used.